 Historically, problems related to telecommunication systems have been treated as technological more than social.
 The telecommunication networks have been handled by engineers.
-User influence into the telecommunication network decision making often has been low.
-As today's information systems turn more principally distributed and local in nature, e-mail type telecommunications expands more than videoconferences.

-Focus in planning of the information or knowledge society is getting less directly related to telecommunications.
+User influence into the telecommunication network decision making process often has been low.
+For the later parts of the 199:s, focus in planning of the information or knowledge society is getting less directly related to telecommunications.
 Social, economic and educational policies are moving into focus.